wesdoyle/busyapi/work_log.md

     - We're logging to the console here, which doesn't make much sense in terms of performance for production, so I've removed it.

+    - If I have some time, I'll come back and replace the in-memory array with a mongodb client like `mongoose`

+- `6:35`: Looking at the Express server setup, I see a few minor changes we can make to try and tune performance a bit.
+    - We can use gzip compression.

 ### High-level thoughts about next-step implementations: